01 of 08

-I did not indicate the size of wire or dowel because it depends on the size jump rings you want.
+The size of wire or dowel depends on the size jump rings you want.
 The larger the dowel, the larger the jump ring.
 For this project, I’m using 20 gauge silver wire because that’s what I have around.
-However, you can use just about any gauge.Continue to 3 of 7 below.
+You can, however, use just about any gauge.Continue to 3 of 8 below.

 Wrap the Dowel with Wire

 First, with your thumb, hold the end of the wire up against the dowel rod so that the end is flush with the dowel rod.
 Wrap the wire around the dowel rod over and over.

 Other than the first and last wrap, each wrap around the dowel rod will equate to one jump ring.
 The number of rings you need will determine the number of times you need to wrap the wire.
 Even if you only use a few jump rings for the current project, it may make sense to make several extras so that you have some ready to go for... the next project you tackle.Continue to 4 of 8 below.

 04 of 08

 Next, rub beeswax on the blade of the saw a few times.
 Slide the wire off the dowel and hold the coil with one hand and rest the wire on a bench block or other sturdy surface.

 Using your other hand, start sawing vertically on the wire.
 Continue to saw until you work through the coil and have separate rings.Continue to 5 of 8 below.

 Now you have rings, but you need to file the unfinished ends of each ring so it fits together.
 Use a jeweler's file for this; file in one direction, not back and forth.
 The method is very similar to filing your nails, but don't try to use a regular nail for this because it won't be strong enough to smooth out the wire.Continue to 6 of 8 below.